 I lived in Port Elizabeth for 8 month and traveled quite a lot.
 Once you are in South Africa you definitely have to go to Cape Town - it's an amazing city!
 Climb up the Table Mountain, walk around the Waterfront and the city, enjoy the sundown with a bottle of wine on the top the lions hill, make a day trip to Cape Point/ Cape of Good Hope or check out Stellenbosch and the wine region around Cape Town.
 Driving along the Garden Route long the south coast to Port Elizabeth is a nice thing to do as well.
 There are some great places as Knysna or Plettenberg Bay and the Tsitsikamma National Parc (highst Bungeejump worldwide!) on the way.
 For some african wildlife visit the Addo Elephant Parc close to Port Elizabeth - very nice game parc and the chance to see some animals is close to 100%.

 If you leave to coast go up to the Drakensberg mountains.
 Totally different landscape - high mountains with some really nice walking trails.

-Unfortunately I never made it up to the Kruger National Parc, but I heard the it is more than worth to go there as well! almost 8 years ago
+Unfortunately I never made it up to the Kruger National Parc, but I heard the it is more than worth to go there as well! about 8 years ago

 Hi there, having lived in Cape Town for 25 years, I am struggling to keep the list down to 5 but here goes: